 Bleaching powder contains chorine.
 Chlorines are considered one of the best bleaching agents.

-It can be useful for removing several additional dangerous elements, such as moulds, yeasts, and bacteria, as well as certain other unwanted pathogens, in addition to tenacious chemical stains.
+It can be useful for removing several additional dangerous elements, such as molds, yeasts, and bacteria, as well as certain other unwanted pathogens, in addition to tenacious chemical stains.

 By utilizing it to clean your toilet tiles, you may fully eliminate them.
 When applying chlorine to the tiles, using a soft brush helps to maximize its effectiveness for this purpose.